Ten Years Ago

 Leppanen is a very unique player.
 He looks different, kinda reminds me of a middle aged beer leaguer when he is standing waiting for faceoff.
 He moves and plays very different, lots of subtlety to his game, he is an exceptional puck mover, big brain.

-I don’t his defending will hold him back and his skating is very average.
+I think his defending will be a detriment and his skating is very average.
 I am very intrigued to see how he looks with NHL players on an NHL sized rink.
+I see an interesting player with limited NHL potential.

 €√¥£€^$